 If not satisfied with the outcome, escalate the case to the ECHR within 4 months – once all effective Irish remedies are exhausted.
 The application must allege a violation of Convention rights, not merely re-argue the case.
 It should demonstrate that domestic remedies were ineffective or futile.
 This pathway can take years.

-(8) Has the European Court on Human Rights developed case law on the right to access single-sex spaces on the basis of gender self I.D?
+(8) Has the European Court on Human Rights developed case law on the right to access single-sex spaces on the basis of gender self ID?

-There have been no cases taken to the ECtHR under Article 8 (Appendix 2) arguing that recognition of gender self-I.D. imposes an onus on Member States to confer a legal entitlement to use single-sex spaces based on gender self-identity.
+There have been no cases taken to the ECtHR under Article 8 (Appendix 2) arguing that recognition of gender self-ID imposes an onus on Member States to confer a legal entitlement to use single-sex spaces based on gender self-identity.

-Any such claim to use single-sex spaces based on gender self-I.D. will involve the rights of others, (mainly women and girls), and as Article 8 is a qualified right, privacy rights can be constrained by laws and rules that are proportionate.
+Any such claim to use single-sex spaces based on gender self-ID will involve the rights of others, (mainly women and girls), and as Article 8 is a qualified right, privacy rights can be constrained by laws and rules that are proportionate.

 It is not open to Domestic Courts to develop domestic Article 8 jurisprudence to go beyond the ECHR.